gocarta/dataops-cloud-vehicle-locations/README.md

 > Real-Time Location of all [CARTA](https://www.gocarta.org/) Buses and Shuttles

 ## background
 Every second counts when you are trying to catch the bus.
-We built this data pipeline to provide real-time data to both our operations center and the public.
+We built this data pipeline in our cloud environment to provide real-time data to both our operations center and the public.

 ## frequency
-The pipeline runs approximately every 5 seconds.
+The pipeline runs approximately every 5 seconds on a cloud server.

 ## columns
 | column | example | description |